hardlycarlos/samba-sssd-ubuntu-ad/README.md

 ```

 ## Stop Services
-We should go ahead and stop any of the services we just installed that are
-running.
+Once we have Samba correctly configured, we want it to start up from as fresh a
+state as possible.
+That means we are also goingt to delete its databases.
+It
+makes sense to go ahead and shut it down.

+We are also going to configure NTP and perform a realtime update of the system
+time, so we are going to shut it down, too, instead of a restart.

+You won't have to worry about stopping SSSD.
+It won't run if everything isn't
+just so.

 ```
 sudo service ntp stop
 sudo service smbd stop
 sudo service nmbd stop
 ```
-You won't have to worry about stopping SSSD.
-It won't run if everything isn't
-just so.

 ## Delete Samba Databases
 The following commands delete the database files where they are
 likely to be found.
 Ignore complaints that files cannot be found.
-That is a
-good thing.
+It's not an
+issue.

 ```
 sudo rm /var/lib/samba/*.tdb